Rod Barksdale

-Rod Barksdale is a former American football wide receiver in the National Football League for the Los Angeles Raiders and Dallas Cowboys.
+Rod Barksdale (born September 8, 1962) is an American former professional football wide receiver in the National Football League (NFL) for the Los Angeles Raiders and Dallas Cowboys.
 He practiced track & field at the University of Arizona.

-Early years
+Early life

 Barksdale attended Compton High School where he was a track and field All-American.
 In 1980, he finished second in state in the 440-yard dash.

 He accepted a track scholarship from the University of Arizona.
 He was originally a 400 metres athlete, but switched his specialty after clocking 20.1 seconds in a 200 metres practice run.
 He also ran in the 100 metres events.

 In 1984, he posted individual bests of 20.3 seconds in the 200 metres and 46.1 seconds in the 400 metres.
 He finished sixth in the 200 metres and was a member of the 4 × 100 metres relay team that finished third in the NCAA Championships.
 He received All-American honors and competed in the 1984 Olympic trials, but pulled a muscle in the 100-meter dash semifinals and failed to qualify.